TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

   mail header.

-- "redirect": With this option you can define a TYPO3 page (page id) or external URL (www.example.com) as redirect url after submit.
+- "redirect": With this option you can define a TYPO3 page (page id) or external URL (www.example.com) as redirect URL after submit.
 If this option isn't set the form will be shown again.

 - "priority": With this option you can set the priority of the mail from 1 (not important) to 5 (very important).
 Default is 3.

 - "tv" (again, but hidden).
-Repeating this field may be smart as the value "tv" is normally NOT submitted with the value "false" if not checked.
+Repeating this field may be smart as the value "tv" is normally **not** submitted with the value "false" if not checked.
 Inserting this line will ensure a default value for "tv".